ABOUT OUR OWNER

 Wilson shaped a lot of Tommy's core dog training philosophies, and Raider continues to help Tommy develop his understanding of Dogs and the "best" ways to train them.

 Dogs need their training structured around their personality, there is no one size fits all cookie cutter training that will work for every dog.
-Some need toys as motivators, some treats, some need pressure (but very few).
+Some need toys as motivators, some treats, some need physical guidance and encouragement.

 Dogs are their own beings.
 This means they have autonomy.
 They can choose to include themselves in training, or tune it out.
 If we don't recognize that the dog can make their own decisions then all we are left with to use for training is compulsion (which typically makes aggressive cases worse, dampens the personality of a happy go lucky dog, and further shuts down or causes reactivity in the fearful cases) This leads us to our motivator tools.

-Dog owners should be able to rely on the TRAINING for their dogs for responsiveness and NOT EQUIPMENT (that includes positive and negative motivators).
+Dog owners should be able to rely on the TRAINING for their dogs for responsiveness and NOT EQUIPMENT.

-Last but CERTAINLY NOT least: Aggression and Reactivity is a rehabilitation process - not dog training.
-By this we recognize that dog training should be a consistent growth in a positive direction (even if that's one step back two steps forward sometimes) and should eliminate unwanted behaviors with time and consistency and proper communication.
+Last but CERTAINLY NOT least: Aggression and Reactivity is a rehabilitation process.
+Behavior Modification - not dog training.
+This should result in consistent growth in a positive direction (even if that's one step back two steps forward sometimes) and should eliminate unwanted behaviors with time and consistency and proper communication.
 A rehabilitation process is reshaping the behavior response by using Behavior Modification Principles while knowing that the dog can regress to the original behavior and management is key.

 For example: Kayla went through ACL replacement and meniscus repair surgeries on both of her knees, after which I went to physical therapy to "rehabilitate" her knee.
 The rehabilitation improved her leg after surgery, but it did not bring the leg strength and abilities back to the point they were prior to surgery.
 Rehabilitation will never "unbreak" her knee.